 Following lunch, visits would be made to Mornington Peninsula Chocolates at Flinders and Red Hill Cheese at Main Ridge.
 On days when either of these properties are closed, a visit would be made to Stonier and/or Ten Minutes by Tractor Vineyards.

-After such a great day, there is just one thing for you to do - enjoy the ride back to Melbourne, savoring your precious memories which will last for years to come.
+After such a great day on the Mornington Peninsula, there is just one thing for you to do - enjoy the ride back to Melbourne, savouring your precious memories which will last for years to come.

 Nouls 13: This is the best wine tour of the Yarra valley region you can do...Thanks for a quality day!